Highlights of Cambodia

 Day 6 - Siem Reap - A remote temple and afternoon at leisure

-Early morning drive to spectacular Beng Melea, one of the remoter and less visited sites.
-This huge, partially ruined temple complex, overgrown by jungle, lying to the west of Siem Reap, is one of the most impressive Angkor monuments.
-Return to Siem Reap by way perhaps of an optional visit to the fascinating Apopo Centre with an afternoon free to relax by the pool, maybe visit the National Museum or even try an optional Khmer cookery lesson?
+Early morning drive to spectacular Beng Melea, one of the remoter and less-visited sites.
+This huge, partially ruined temple complex, overgrown by jungle, is one of the most impressive Angkor monuments.
+Return to Siem Reap by way of an optional visit to the fascinating Apopo Centre with an afternoon free to relax by the pool or maybe visit the excellent National Museum.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B, D,

 Day 7 - Siem Reap - morning at leisure and departure

 Morning at leisure; some last-minute shopping in the street markets or perhaps a final massage at the hotel’s spa and end of the tour.

 Extra nights in Siem Reap after or Phnom Penh before your tour are available on request.

 Airport transfers are included if you purchase the 'with flights' package.
 If you purchased your own flights, airport transfers can be arranged.